Why we come together in research?

 Regional local factors: Research and analysis on regional aspects with regards to food, culture and environmental factors contributing to cancer development and prognosis.

-Research articles in simple words: Current research findings on Breast cancer published on authentic scientific journals to be reported in simple language, layman terms, understandable by mass public - de-briefing the scientific articles and translating the findings in simple words.
+Research articles in simple words: Current research findings on cancer published on other authentic scientific journals to be reported in simple language, layman terms, understandable by mass public - de-briefing the scientific articles and translating the findings in simple words.

 Scientific platform that will offer high-level disease state education materials to general population, including cancer patients, and will also serve as an in-depth scientific resource for health care professionals.